 Photography by Chris Suspect

-Written by Melanie Meggs
+Text by Melanie Meggs

 A whimsical take on street photography, Chris Suspect’s new book “Old Customs” combines visual references to Romanian fairy tales, turn of the century embroidery patterns and scenes from a remote fishing village.

 Chris is a street and documentary photographer from the Washington DC area in the United States.
 His street work specialises in capturing absurd and profound moments in the quotidian and his documentary work deep dives into various subcultures.
 His exploration of sub-cultures have resulted in images that are raw and intimate, making us think or evoke a reaction.
 They contain something unexpected.

 Chris’s latest book “Old Customs” gathers images that were photographed over a period of three years in Vama Veche, a seaside town in Romania.
 Originally visiting as a guest of a photography and visual arts festival called VSLO in 2017, he was curious about the first generation of Romanians who did not have the personal experience of what it was like to live under the rule of Nicolae Ceausescu’s dictatorial state.
 His curiosity stemmed from his own personal experience growing up in Moscow in the seventies during the reign of Leonid Brezhnev.
 He recalls how dark, bleak and miserable it was for him as a young person during that time.
 To be separated from this political ideology by the sliver of one generation was interesting to Chris, and he wanted to explore these ideas photographically.
 He returned to Vama Veche in August 2018 and 2019 to work on his project.